jakimfett/k8s-factory/doc/design.md

 ## Node Components
 - **Kubelet**: An agent running on each node, ensuring containers are running as specified.
 - **Kube Proxy**: Maintains network rules on nodes, enabling communication to/from pods.
-- **Container Runtime**: The software responsible for running containers (e.g., Docker, containerd).
+- **Container Runtime**: The software responsible for running containers.
+For this project, containerd is used as the container runtime on staging due to its better performance, direct CRI implementation, and improved security through a smaller attack surface.

 ## Application Layer (User Workloads)
 - **Pods**: The smallest deployable units, which can hold one or more containers.